My name is Hiroki and I am a new staff member at OLENO.

 Base layer (inner layer)

 Unlike road running, you sweat more than you think, and the difference in temperature you feel is greater, so there is a limit to how much sweat you can absorb and dry with just clothing.
-As someone who has experienced the hell of "my clothes are soaked, but my body is getting colder and colder," I truly believe that it is best to take precautions by wearing an inner layer.
+As someone who has experienced the hell of "my clothes are soaked and my body is getting colder and colder," I think it's definitely better to wear an inner layer to protect yourself.

 You can buy innerwear at Uniqlo, but don't compromise and buy something good.
 I recommend the finetrack brand (4,000-5,000 yen) because it was better than I expected.